Flotomate/product_docs/source/patch-management/deployment-request.rst

              the selected platform.
 The search bar supports the Advanced Search feature.
 Learn how to use :ref:`Advanced Search <search-bar-list-view>`.

         iii.
-Section-C is where you view the available Patches in the product.
+Section-C is where you view the available Patches in the tool.
               Clicking a checkbox selects a Patch and transfers it to section-A.

         Select the Patches that you want to deploy.